arex388/Arex388.Extensions.Hangfire/README.md

 - `IAsyncJob.Schedule` - Schedule a fire-and-forget background job in the future.
 - `PerformConsole.Flush` - Write an empty line to the console output.
 - `PerformConsole.WriteException` - Write an exception to the console output.
+- `PerformConsole.WriteExceptionAndFlush` - Write an exception and an empty line to the console output.
+- `PerformConsole.WriteLineAndFlush` - Write a value and an empty line to the console output.

 #### How to Use